braingeneers/SpikeCanvas-EphysPipeline/README.md

 ## Kubernetes Deployment Configuration

-When running in Kubernetes, dynamic S3 settings are provided via a ConfigMap and IAM role (service account) instead of embedding credentials in code.
+When running in Kubernetes, dynamic S3 settings are provided via a ConfigMap instead of embedding credentials in code.

 ### Sample ConfigMap
 ```yaml